-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934
+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANG E ACT OF 1934

-Commission file number 1-12295 GENESIS ENERGY, L.P.
+Commission file number 1-12295

-(Exact name of registrant as specified in its charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-811 Louisiana, Suite 1200,

-Houston, TX

-(I.R.S.
-Employer

-Identification No.)

-(Address of principal executive offices) (Zip code)

-Registrant's telephone number, including area code: (713) 860-2500

-Securities registered pursuant to Section 12(b) of the Act:

-Securities registered pursuant to Section 12(g) of the Act: NONE

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗖

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes D No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T(232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report. \blacksquare

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. \Box
+GENESIS ENER GY, L.P.
+(Exact name of registrant as specifie d in its charter) Delaware 76-0513049 (State or other jurisdic incorporation or organ (I.R.S.
+Employer Identification No.) 811 Louisiana, Suite 1200, Houston, TX 77002 (Zip code) • ess of principal executive offices) Registrant's tele ephone number, including area co ode: (713) 800-2300 Seco urities registered pursuant to Sec tion 12(b) of the Act: Title of Each Class Trading Symbol(s) Name of Each Exchange on Which Registered Common Units GEL NYSE S securities registered pursuant to Secti NONE on 12(g) of the Act: Indicate by check mark if the registrant is a well-known seasoned issuer, as defin ed in Rule 405 of the Securities Act.
+Yes 🗵 N [о □ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes □ 1 No ⊠ ths (or for such shorter period that the re be filed by Section 13 or 15(d) of the Securities Exegistrant was required to file such reports), and (2) 232.405 of this chapter) during the pred Interactive Data File required to be submitted and reding 12 months (or for such shorter period that the y.
+See the definitions of "large accelera lerated filer, a non-accelerated filer, a smaller reported filer," "accelerated filer," "smaller reporting co Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate with any new or revised financial account ted not to use the extended transition period for contion $13(a)$ of the Exchange Act. \Box mplying nder Section 404(b) of the Sarbanes-Ox n to its management's assessment of the effectiveneral to its management of the effectiveneral to its m If securities are registered pursuant to Sec included in the filing reflect the correction mark whether the financial statements of the regis ial statements. \square trant

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to 240.10D-1(b).
+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to $\$240.10D-1(b)$. \square

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2) of the Act).
-Yes 🗆 No 🗵
+Yes □ No 区

-The aggregate market value of the Class A common units held by non-affiliates of the Registrant on June 30, 2022 (the last business day of Registrant's most recently completed second fiscal quarter) was approximately \$837.3 million based on \$8.02 per unit, the closing price of the common units as reported on the NYSE.
+The aggregate market value of the Class A common units held by non-affiliates of the Registrant on June 30, 2023 (the last business day of Registrant's most recently completed second fiscal quarter) was approximately \$995.3 million based on \$9.55 per unit, the closing price of the common units as reported on the NYSE.
 For purposes of this computation, all executive officers and directors are deemed to be affiliates.
 Such a determination should not be deemed an admission that such executive officers and directors are affiliates.
-On February 23, 2023, the Registrant had 122,539,221 Class A Common Units and 39,997 Class B Common Units outstanding.
+On February 22, 2024, the Registrant had 122,424,321 Class A Common Units and 39,997 Class B Common Units outstanding.

 GENESIS ENERGY, L.P.
-2022 FORM 10-K ANNUAL REPORT Table of Contents
+2023 FORM 10-K ANNUAL REPORT Table of Contents